vantanova/adora/README.md

 </details>

 ## Challenges throughout the development process
-We faced a few challenges while we were building Aurora:
+We faced a few challenges while we were building Adora:

 1. We encountered a merge issue with one of our features that took a long time to sort out.
 Make sure you stay up to date with ```main```, folks!